ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 pre-shared key or passphrase.
 Furthermore, it supports rekeying using TLS.

-After authentication and key exchange, OpenVPN encrypts payload data, i.e., IP packets or Ethernet frames, and signs the payload using an HMAC function.
-The default cipher is BlowFish {{BlowFish}} and the default message digest algorithm is SHA1, but an application can select an arbitrary cipher, key size, and message digest algorithm for the HMAC.
-OpenVPN peers support cipher negotiation (NCP) since version 2.4, in which case they will upgrade the cipher to AES-256-GCM by default.
+After authentication and key exchange, OpenVPN encrypts payload data, i.e., IP packets or Ethernet frames, and authenticates the payload using HMAC.
+Applications can select an arbitrary encryption algorithm (cipher) and key size, as well hash function for HMAC.
+The default cipher and hash functions are AES-GCM and SHA1, respectively.
+Recent versions of the protocol support cipher negotiation.

 OpenVPN can run over TCP or UDP.
 When running over UDP, OpenVPN provides a simple reliability layer for control packets such as the TLS handshake and key